sjjsy/neronet/doc/notes_on_meetings.md

   understanding of the domain.
 Getting various DoD practices applied required a lot of effort.
 Later only the most essential practices were followed.

-## 04-09 300m Satsurge
+## 04-09 180m Satsurge

-Participants: Samuel, Joona, Iiro
+Participants: Samuel, Joona, Tuomo, Iiro

 Agenda:

 - Refactoring
 - Competitor review
-- Agenda
+- Finishing & presentation

-## Competitor review
+### Competitor review

 We need